SPECIAL REPORT-Inside J&J’s secret plan to cap litigation payouts to cancer victims

 The covert team would go on to evaluate a strategy to shift all the liability from about 38,000 pending talc cases onto a newly created subsidiary, which would immediately declare bankruptcy.
 The goal, as a lawyer for the subsidiary said in a court filing: To halt all the litigation and transfer the cases to bankruptcy court, where plaintiffs would compete for compensation from a limited pool of money.

-In court and in public statements last July, J&J (JNJ.N) said it intended to keep fighting the allegations that its products were unsafe in trial courts.
+In court and in public statements last July, Johnson & Johnson JNJ.N said it intended to keep fighting the allegations that its products were unsafe in trial courts.
 The company was actively defending itself in talc trials, including one that would result in a $27 million jury award that could be nullified by the bankruptcy maneuver.
 The plaintiff in that case now may have to instead seek compensation through a bankruptcy process.

 Privately, J&J took concrete steps starting as early as April to consider and plan the bankruptcy maneuver, according to internal company documents, depositions and other court records reviewed by Reuters.
 The strategy seeks to ensure the pending cases never reach a jury and instead be handled in a bankruptcy court.